paulobunga/helloworld-vue/README.md

-# ALVB Vue.js Starter
+# Vue.js Starter

-...
+A boilerplate and reference implementation for web applications built with Vue.js, Vuex, and Vuetify.

 ## Requirements